Car Accidents Have a High Risk of Causing Neck and Back Injury

 When do I need a car accident lawyer after suffering back or neck pain?

 While the majority of drivers on Florida roads are focused and attentive, many can be reckless and negligent.
-This recklessness can lead to car accidents with serious consequences, like back and neck injuries.
+This recklessness can lead to car accidents with severe consequences, like back and neck injuries.

-Suffering back or neck pain after a car accident is common.
+Suffering neck or back pain after a car accident is common.
 However, it does not have to de-rail your entire life.
-If you experienced lower back pain or neck pain after an auto collision caused by another’s negligence, you should seek the guidance of an experienced car injury attorney to help assess what legal options are available to you.
+If you experienced lower back or neck pain after an auto collision caused by another’s negligence, you should seek the guidance of an experienced car injury attorney to help assess what legal options are available to you.

 What Causes Neck and Back Injuries During Car Accidents?

-Car accidents and the force that goes along with them can be seriously damaging to the neck and back.
-These accidents are the main cause of neck injuries that often result in long-term suffering and great socio-economic cost to the victims and their families.
+Car accidents and the force that goes along with them can severely damage the neck and back.
+These accidents are the leading cause of neck injuries that result in long-term suffering and significant socio-economic cost to the victims and their families.
 More than 800,000 cases of vehicle crashes involving neck injuries are reported in the U.S. annually, and the cost of treatment is as high as $5.2 billion.

-This jerking motion is rapid, like a whip, and is often referred to as whiplash (a neck injury).
-Whiplash can cause a number of different injuries to the spine.
+This jerking motion is rapid, like a whip, and can cause a neck injury often referred to as whiplash.
+Whiplash can cause several different injuries to the spine.
 Neck and lower back injuries are some of the most common you can experience after a car accident.